Setting up GTK for Windows

 If you want to develop with GTK3, run:

-Also, if you want to develop a GTK application in Vala, you need to additionally install vala’s package:
+If you want to develop a GTK application in Vala, you will need to install the Vala package:

 pacman -S mingw-w64-ucrt-x86_64-vala